Skip to content

 def __eq__(self, other) -> bool:

-"""Check if two objects are equal based on their unique id and types."""
+"""Check if two objects are equal based on their unique id."""

 __hash__()